thuml/iTransformer/README.md

 ## General Performance Boosting on Transformers

-By introducing the proposed framework, Transformer and its variants achieve **significant performance improvement**, demonstrating the generality of the iTransformer approach and the feasibility of **benefiting from efficient attention mechanisms**.
+By introducing the proposed framework, Transformer and its variants achieve **significant performance improvement**, demonstrating the **generality of the iTransformer approach** and **benefiting from efficient attention mechanisms**.

 <p align="center">
 <img src="./figures/boosting.png" alt="" align=center />